Trumps have been found to be nothing more than a family who lies, uses, and manipulates others.

 In 1923, Fred C. Trump, Jr., graduated from High School and began building houses in Queens.
 He also became involved with the Ku Klux Klan.
 Some will contradict this, but when they picked him up in Queens in 1927, he was wearing a robe.
 That was a fact in the paper about the police arrest, and while he was released without charge, it does not negate the first fact.
 It could have been for any number of reasons that he was not charged, such as his father's wealthy political and local connections.

 After the arrest, the Trumps took a trip to Germany.
 Donald Trump denies the arrest happened and calls it "totally false" because "he hadn't ever heard about it," but it doesn't make his denial true.
-To deny the fact of the arrest which clearly stated that he lived at 175-24 Devonshire Rd, which was indeed the family home, the same home that Fred had grown up in and moved in his Scottish wife and began a family in during the 1940s, simply says that Donald Trump has lied about it every time he's been asked.
+To deny the fact of the arrest which clearly stated that he lived at 175-24 Devonshire Rd, which was indeed the family home, the same home that Fred had grown up in and moved in with his Scottish wife and began a family in during the 1940s, simply says that Donald Trump has lied about it every time he's been asked.

 A few short years later, Fred Trump turned to building small apartment complexes.
 When the Depression hit the United States, Fred Trump stopped building houses and opened up a supermarket.